In order to enter the Master of Medical Science Program in Anesthesiology, students will need:

 Documentation that each of the prerequisites listed below has been completed, with a grade of B-minus (2.7) or higher.
 Substitutions are NOT permitted, and survey courses for non-science majors are NOT acceptable.
 For those courses that have been repeated, the highest grade will be recognized.
-The prerequisites must be completed within 7 years of the application deadline; however, if a student takes the MCAT and receives a score of 25 or higher, the 7 year requirement for prerequisites will be waived.
+The prerequisites must be completed within 7 years of the application deadline; however, if a student takes the MCAT and receives a score of 25 or higher (or above the 45th Percentile on the new MCAT), the 7 year requirement for prerequisites will be waived.

 - General Biology with lab: Two semesters

 - General Chemistry with lab: Two semesters